Blue = Elaine Lewis

 All images are either of Miranda, or by Miranda, from her garden, kitchen, or nearby her house.

-EL: We have here in the studio with us today, Miranda Castro on the phone, Alan to my right acting as our engineer, and Shana, my daughter, on my left, who’s here for some unknown reason.
+EL: We have here in the studio with us today, Miranda Castro on the phone, Alan to my right acting as our engineer, and Shana, to my left, who is here for some reason.
 Miranda, how are you?

 MC: I’m brilliant, thank you.